merenlab/merenlab.org/courses/PFLS/index.md

 done
 ```

 Great.
-Do you remember our glorius first shell script we wrote to count the number of sequences in all FASTA files in that directory?
+Do you remember our glorious first shell script we wrote to count the number of sequences in all FASTA files in that directory?

 ```sh
 grep '>' GCA_018224395.1_genomic.fna | wc -l